Nguyễn Văn Thuận: In exile

 On 21 November 1988, Thuận was released by the communist government but kept under house arrest in the archbishop's house in Hanoi, impeded from returning to his see, Hồ Chí Minh City.
 He was allowed to visit Rome in 1991 but not to return.
 The following year, he was given a post at the International Catholic Commission for Migration in Geneva, Switzerland.
-On 24 November 1994, he was appointed President of the Pontifical Council for Justice and Peace, and at the same time resigned from his post of Coadjutor Archbishop of Sai Gon.
+On 24 November 1994, he was appointed President of the Pontifical Council for Justice and Peace, and at the same time resigned from his post of Coadjutor Archbishop of Saigon.
 As President of the Pontifical Council, he handled issues such as Third World debt.
-In 1995, he was appointed Postulator of the Cause of Beatification of Brother Nguyễn Tan Văn, also known as Marcel Van.
+In 1995, he was appointed Postulator of the Cause of Beatification of Brother Nguyễn Tân Văn, also known as Marcel Van.
 On 21 February 2001, Thuận was created a Cardinal Deacon of Santa Maria della Scala.
 He died of cancer in a clinic in Rome, Italy, on 16 September 2002, at the age of 74.